andrewpey/vtland/faq.md

 wrapper: faq
 ---

-## What it's all about?
+## What is it all about?

-Voxel Tycoon — tycoon strategy game about *transportation*, *building&nbsp;factories*, and *mining* beautiful voxel landscapes.
+Voxel Tycoon — a tycoon strategy game about *transportation*, *building&nbsp;factories*, and *mining* beautiful voxel landscapes.

-If you like games such as Transport Tycoon (OpenTTD) and Factorio, or playing modded Minecraft, you're in the right place.
+If you like games such as Transport Tycoon (OpenTTD) and Factorio; or playing modded Minecraft, you're in the right place.

 ## When will it be released?

 If everything goes well, you can expect early alpha to be available at the end of *this year*.

-There's no final release planned, as we committed to constantly update current version with new content and improvements.
+There's no final release planned, as we're committed to constantly updating the game with new content and improvements.

-If you can't follow our [social networks](/contacts) for some reason, but want to be sure not to miss the release of the game, you can subscribe to our [very-rare-newsletter]({{site.newsletter_url}}).
-No spam guarantee.
+If you’re unable to follow our [social media](/contacts) for some reason, but don't want to miss the release of the game, you can subscribe to our [very-rare-newsletter]({{site.newsletter_url}}).

-## How big maps can be?
-Is there terraforming?
+## How big can maps be?
+Will there be terraforming?

-The game world is infinite, so you never will run out of space.
+The game world is infinite, so you'll never  run out of space.
 Furthermore, the world is not just a surface — you can explore, dig or even blow every voxel down to the bedrock.
 Or, conversely, form a mountain from them.
 So yes, we have full featured terraforming here.

 ## I saw you said Transport Tycoon.
 What features will railways have?